saltstack/salt-enhancement-proposals/0020-py-version-support.md

 Arch
 ----
-Arch is a rolling release and is consistantly updating their Python version, so this is not of any concern for this policy.
+Arch is a rolling release and is consistently updating their Python version, so this is not of any concern for this policy.

 FreeBSD